Dabong railway station: History and Events

 In January 2022, a KTM train failed to stop at the station, affecting over 100 students from SMK Dabong who missed school due to the incident.
 The event highlighted the importance of Dabong station as a local transit hub for rural education and mobility.

 Tourist Access

-Dabong station is a key access point for travelers heading to Gunung Stong State Park, which features attractions such as Jelawang Waterfall and limestone caves.
+Dabong station is a key access point for travelers heading to Gunung Stong State Park, which features attractions such as the Jelawang Waterfall and limestone caves.
 Tourists often use the Jungle Railway route as a scenic way to reach the interior eco-destinations of Kelantan.